-1. Islam is the official religion in Jordan.
-About 97 percent of the population is Muslim.
+1. Islam is the official religion in Jordan

-2. Jordan is one of two Arab states that officially recognizes and has full diplomatic relations with Israel.
+Jordan is one of four Arab states that officially recognizes and has full diplomatic relations with Israel.
 The others include Egypt, United Arab Emirates, and Bahrain.

-3. Jordan is about four times the size of Israel in terms of land mass, though its population is only 2 million greater than the Jewish state (approximately 10 million vs. 8 million, respectively).
+In terms of landmass, Jordan is about four times larger than Israel.
+Although, the population of Jordan is only 2 million greater than the Jewish state (approximately 10 million vs. 8 million, respectively).

-6. But their lives are still difficult and full of challenges.
+Despite having more freedom, Christians in Jordan still face oppression.
 Iraqi Christian refugees cannot legally work in Jordan.
 The law lacks clarity, barring most refugees from working.
-Many are employed in black market positions due to lack of work permits or residency.
+Many are employed in black market positions due to a lack of work permits or residency.